anattadesign/AnattaDesign-frontend-development-guidelines/css.md

 ## Overview

-We have been using SCSS as a pre-processor for the last 5 years but now we have moved to [POSTCSS](http://postcss.org/) postprocessor which has more powerfull and efficient than SCSS.
-Also PostCSS lets you add PostCSS plugins that enable you to manipulate your CSS in different ways.
+We have been using SCSS as a pre-processor for the last 5 years, but now we have moved to [POSTCSS](http://postcss.org/) postprocessor which is more powerfull and efficient than SCSS.
+Also, PostCSS lets you add PostCSS plugins that enable you to manipulate your CSS in different ways.

-Here is the [great article on SmashingMagazine's](https://www.smashingmagazine.com/2015/12/introduction-to-postcss/) which would help you know more about it.
+Here is a [great article from SmashingMagazine](https://www.smashingmagazine.com/2015/12/introduction-to-postcss/) that provides additional information.

 Plan your CSS